fabiovinotti/BasicAudioPlayer/README.md

 # BasicAudioPlayer

-BasicAudioPlayer is a library that makes it easier to create AVAudioEngine-based audio players.
+BasicAudioPlayer is a Swift library that makes it easier to create AVAudioEngine-based audio players.

 ## Installation